-- 1. A student teacher may only serve as a substitute teacher for their mentor teacher during student teaching. - 2.
-The student teacher must follow the regulations of the school to which they are assigned so long as they do not conflict with Heidelberg policies.
+- A student teacher may only serve as a substitute teacher for their mentor teacher during student teaching if the student teacher possesses a substitute teaching license. - The student teacher must follow the regulations of the school to which they are assigned so long as they do not conflict with Heidelberg policies.

-Failure to comply with these rules may result in the removal of the student teacher from their placement thus jeopardizing graduation.
+Failure to comply with these rules may result in the removal of the student teacher from their placement and failure of student teaching, thus jeopardizing graduation.